dinhquan/SwiftAlertView/README.md

 ## Highlight Features

-- Initialize the alert view with a custom view.
-- Initialize the alert view with a xib file.
-- Closures and callbacks for handling button touched events.
 - Change the alert appearance: background color or background image, border radius.
 - Change the title appearance: font, color, margin, spacing, visibility.
 - Change the message appearance: font, color, margin, spacing, visibility.
 - Change the button appearance: font, color.
 - Change the separator appearance: color, visibility.
 - Change the alert appear behaviour and disappear behaviour.
+- Add text fields
+- Support dark mode
+- Initialize the alert view with a custom view.
+- Initialize the alert view with a xib file.
+- Closures and callbacks for handling button touched events.
 - And many more ...

 ## Usage